 Standard admission to Mississippi College is based upon an ACT score of an 18 or higher (or the SAT equivalent).
-Students with a 17 ACT (or SAT equivalent) will be considered for admission by the Developmental Studies Committee and may be admitted on a restricted admission status if high school records indicate an ability to do college work.
-The Developmental Studies Committee will then make a recommendation to the Dean of Enrollment Services.
+Students with a 17 ACT (or SAT equivalent) may be admitted on a restricted admission status if high school records indicate an ability to do college work.
 If admitted, these students will be required to participate in the Developmental Studies Program and will be admitted on restricted admission.
 The following classes must be completed before restricted admission can be lifted: ENG 100, IDS 111, MAT 100, and IDS 112.
 At the completion of 24 semester hours, which includes the required developmental studies classes, if the student has not achieved an overall 2.00 or higher GPA, the student will be suspended.